beazt123/homemade-ai-assistant/README.md

 	- To adjust the timeout, phrase timeout, etc

 ##### CMD tool
-- Add file search function to CMD general tool assistant
+- [ ] Add file search function to CMD general tool assistant
+	- Use glob with root
+	- Case sensitivity options

 ### Notes
 - Pocketsphinx is not supported beyond python 3.6.
 The python version was downgraded to support pocketsphinx so as to enable offline transcription.
-- Spotify API: use input() if not credentials not found in cache/config
-	- Shelved: Auth needed and only premium users get to stream content

-#### Config mgmt
-- 4 principles of config mgmt
-	- Static
-	- Use literals not string keys
-	- Define them close to where they are used
-	- Early validation